 The Spark of An Idea

-In November of 2005, Agahozo-Shalom Founder Anne Heyman and her husband, Seth Merrin, heard a talk about the Rwandan genocide.
-At a dinner after the talk, Seth asked the speaker to identify the biggest problem Rwanda faced.
-The answer was the vast number of orphans with no systemic solution to support their well-being and development.
-Immediately Anne, a South African-born lawyer and mother of three living in New York City, connected the challenge of the Rwandan orphan population to the similar challenge that Israel faced after the Second World War.
-When there was a large influx of orphans from the Holocaust, Israel built residential living communities called youth villages.
-Anne was inspired to bring this model to Rwanda.
+In November of 2005, Anne Heyman and her husband, Seth Merrin, attended a talk about the Rwandan genocide.
+Afterwards, Seth asked the speaker to identify the biggest problem still facing Rwanda.
+The answer was Rwanda's persistent orphan crisis.
+With no systemic solution to support the well-being and development of Rwanda's vast orphan population, many were being left behind.
+Immediately Anne connected the issue to the similar challenge that Israel faced following the Second World War.
+When faced with a large influx of orphans from the Holocaust, Israel built residential living communities called youth villages.
+Anne was inspired to bring this model to Rwanda, and subsequently founded The Agahozo-Shalom Youth Village.